Fail to Stop / Report

 - Between 5 and 10 penalty points on your driving licence

-- As a new driver you may have your licence revoked if you obtain 6 or more penalty points within your first two years of driving and you will need to retake your driving test
+- As a new driver you may have your licence revoked if you obtain 6 or more penalty points within your first two years of driving.
+You will also need to retake your driving test

-- You will face a driving ban for a minimum of 6 months if you obtain 12 or more points on your licence as a result of totting up
+- Will face a driving ban for a minimum of 6 months if you obtain 12 or more points on your licence as a result of totting up

 - You may face a prison sentence

-The penalties for both offence are steep and this is to stop people from leaving the scene of an accident if they are drunk and avoiding the harsher penalties for drink driving.
-A judge will decide the level of your punishment, but if you injured someone seriously as fled the scene and did not report the accident, you will almost certainly be given a tougher punishment.
+The penalties for both offence are steep and this is to stop people from leaving the scene of an accident.
+Furthermore if they are drunk and avoiding the harsher penalties for drink driving.
+A judge will decide the level of your punishment.
+However if you injured someone seriously as fled the scene and did not report the accident.
+You will almost certainly be given a tougher punishment.

 What Can I Do?